The old adage, “Curiosity killed the cat,” warns of the dangers of venturing too far into the unknown.

 Further examples of compression are:

-Compressed ideas can travel farther and faster - not only through the digital communication channels but also through human minds.
+Compressed ideas can travel farther and faster, through the digital communication channels and also through human minds.

-You can optimise your thinking skills by paying attention to the steepness of your learning curve.
+You can optimize your thinking skills by paying attention to the steepness of your learning curve.

-The steeper your learning curve has a direct impact on the speed of your compression progress.
+The steeper your learning curve the greater the impact on the speed of your compression progress.

-In practical terms this means that the more you challenge yourself in the things that catch your interest the quicker you will optimis your thinking skills.
+The more you challenge yourself in the things that catch your interest the quicker you will optimize your thinking skills.

 For example I have no background or training in science, mathematics, IT and statistics, and a very limited understanding of these subjects so I challenge myself by exercising my curiosity on things that interest me that involve a component of any of these subjects.